rkaldy/microservice/README.md

 access, observability, testing, and deployment tooling.
 Clone it, rename the packages, and focus on business logic instead of repeating boilerplate.

-- **Application**: `src/app.py` assembles the API server with shared middleware, authentication, metrics, and versioned routers (for example `src/api/v1/router.py`) plus system endpoints living under `/-/liveness`, `/-/readiness`, and `/-/metrics`.
+- **Application**: `src/app.py` boots the FastAPI server with simple Bearer authentication, health checks (`/-/liveness`, `/-/readiness`), a metrics endpoint (`/-/metrics`), and an example versioned router at `src/api/v1/router.py`.
-- **Data layer**: `src/db/engine.py` and `src/db/connection.py` expose an async SQLAlchemy engine with retry/backoff
+- **Data layer**: `src/db/engine.py` wraps SQLAlchemy with built-in retry/backoff logic, `src/db/connection.py`
-  logic, Alembic migrations live in `/alembic`, and `src/settings/base.py` wires environment-specific configuration for PostgreSQL or MySQL.
+  exposes the async session, Alembic migrations live in `/alembic`, and `src/settings/base.py` centralizes the environment-specific configuration for PostgreSQL or MySQL.
-- **Observability and resilience**: Structured logging (`src/utils/log.py`), Prometheus counters (`src/metrics.py` and `PrometheusMetricsMiddleware`), and optional Sentry integration (`src/utils/sentry.py`) are enabled at startup so the service emits actionable telemetry by default.
+- **Observability and resilience**: Structured logging (`src/utils/log.py`), Prometheus counters (`src/metrics.py` and `PrometheusMetricsMiddleware`), and optional Sentry integration (`src/utils/sentry.py`) are wired in at startup so the service emits useful telemetry out of the box.
-- **Tooling and operations**: Poetry manages dependencies, the multi-stage `Dockerfile` targets both dev and prod, `docker-compose.yaml` runs the API with local Postgres/MySQL, Helm manifests under `/chart`, Terraform modules under `/terraform`, GitLab CI definitions under `/gitlab-ci`, and helper scripts/Make targets keep builds and deployments consistent.
+- **Tooling and operations**: Poetry manages dependencies, the multi-stage `Dockerfile` targets dev and prod images, `docker-compose.yaml` orchestrates local services, Helm manifests live under `chart/`, Terraform modules under `terraform/`, and CI pipelines under `gitlab-ci/`.
-- **Testing**: `tests/` contains pytest suites that bootstrap an isolated async engine (`tests/engine.py`) and validate API authentication, metrics emission, and database retry behavior.
+- **Testing**: `tests/` ships with pytest suites that bootstrap an test database engine (`tests/engine.py`)
+- **Local run**: Use `docker-compose.yaml` for local containers, and lean on the `Makefile` targets for build, lint, and test workflows.

 ## Prerequisites